Giving birth can be a daunting prospect and having a supportive birth partner can make a big difference to your experience.

 If you give birth in a birth centre or labour ward, your independent midwife can come along to offer support but can’t get involved in your care or in delivering your baby.
 Find out more about hiring an independent midwife in our article on care from non-NHS midwives.

-What role does a birth partner play?
+What role does a birth partner play during labour?

 Every birth is different, so it’s impossible to know exactly what to expect in labour, especially if it’s your first baby.
 Having a supportive birth partner can help give you an added sense of control, comfort and competence, and this can make you less likely to experience complications according to the Cochrane review of available evidence in 2013.